About The Mole

 I’m the queen, damn it.

-Moles, I’m sure, often give themselves pep talks that go something like, “Geez, just stop making mountains out of mole hills!”
+I bet they give themselves pep talks that go something like, “Geez, just stop making mountains out of mole hills!”

-Not literally vitamin D deprived.
+Not literally Vitamin D deprived.
 I live in California.
 I mean, c’mon.
 Get real.

-Just like the sensory bumps on the end of a mole’s snout used for tunneling through the darkness and into the light, this mole goes where the nose knows!
+Just like the sensory bumps on the end of a mole’s snout used for tunneling through the darkness and into the light, this little mole goes where the nose knows!